RShankar/Semantic-Web-for-Genomics/Summaries/NextGenSequencing.md

 ##### 454:

 NGS era started with the 2005 publication by 454 Life Sciences Corp of complete seq of the *Mycoplasma genitalium* and *Streptococcus Pneumoniae* genomes with 96% coverage and 99.6% accuracy.
 GS20, their first product, produced 25M high quality DNA seq per run, with reads of 80-120 bases long, a 10-fold improvement Vs Sanger systems from Applied Biosystems.
 In 2007, GS FLX improved to 100 Mbases per run with reads of 250 bases.
 In 2010, Titanium yielded 400-600 M bases  > 1M reads of 400 base length.
-They follos the shotgun strategy. *They used a 6 M gate FPGA coprocessor for signal processing in real-time*.
+They followed the shotgun strategy. *They used a 6 M gate FPGA coprocessor for signal processing in real-time*.
 In 2006, 454 collaborated with researchers to obtain 1 Mbases of genomic data from  fossil Neanderthals . **Advantage**: no need for cloning and efficient use of limited material.
 Also, good for **deep sequencing** of a specific target gene to find rare variants.
 454 output in a custom format (SFF or Standard Flowgeram Format).
 NCBI has produced an open standard to read this data.
 454 provides free software to read SFF to its customers.

 ##### Illumina Genome Analyzer: